 Some of the very best Godzilla films are able to expand upon Godzilla’s base meaning (a warning against nuclear weaponry) to encompass similar themes.
 Yoshimitsu Banno’s Godzilla vs. Hedorah (1971) touches on Godzilla’s nuclear roots but is more immediately concerned with pollution and environmental damage.
 Gareth Edward’s Godzilla (2014) understands the meaning of the series’ base fears of nuclear devastation, but it expands the scope of those fears to include recent tragedies (the film’s visuals evoke both the 9/11 attacks as well as the 2004 Boxing Day tsunami).
 Similarly, Kazuki Ômori’s Godzilla vs Biollante intertwines the series’ focus on nuclear power with a discussion of bioengineering.

 Dr. Shiragami is comparable to Mary Shelley’s Frankenstein, in that he’s dedicated to his interpretation of science to the point of arrogance.
-Kirishima objects to creating the anti-nuclear bacteria on the grounds that it would render nuclear weapons useless overnight.
+Another scientist, Dr. Kirishima (Kunihiko Mitamura), objects to creating the anti-nuclear bacteria on the grounds that it would render nuclear weapons useless overnight.
 If lethal radiation left behind by nuclear detonations can be dealt with by using such bacteria, then one of the key barriers to their use has been lifted, possibly prompting the use of nuclear weapons more freely.
 Shiragami berates him, telling him that he does not understand the meaning of science.

 On one hand, the character is brilliantly written in the film’s first half.
 Shiragami’s loss and grief surrounding the death of his daughter establishes the reason for his creation of Biollante.
 In his desperation to keep even a small portion of his daughter alive, he creates a super beast spawned from Godzilla itself.
 The issue is that Shiragami does not regret his actions, which is where the Frankenstein comparison can be made.
-Much like Victor Frankenstein, Shiragami spends most of his time moping, condescendingly asserting his view of science, and hypocritically exclaiming that the press don’t understand real science.
-Of course, this characterisation would not be a problem (indeed, Shelley’s depiction of Frankenstein as a ignorantly immoral person is constructed superbly) if it were not for the fact that occasionally Shiragami comes close to regret; for example, in one moment, Shiragami openly declares that he may have made a mistake.
+Much like Victor Frankenstein, Shiragami spends most of his time moping, condescendingly asserting his views, and hypocritically exclaiming that the press don’t understand real science.
+Of course, this characterisation would not be a problem (indeed, Shelley’s depiction of Frankenstein as an ignorantly immoral person is constructed superbly) if it were not for the fact that occasionally Shiragami comes close to regret; for example, in one moment, Shiragami openly declares that he may have made a mistake.
 With such moments, one is unsure of his character – is he a villain or just misunderstood?
 Shiragami’s development leaves an unsatisfying and ambiguous air.

 Biollante is a tragic beast, and with her the Frankenstein parallels become more apparent.
 In Shelley’s novel, Frankenstein is so appalled by his own creation that he rejects it, forming the crux of the narrative.
 With Biollante, whilst Shiragami is not horrified by his creation, he is passive, disengaged, and negligent toward her existence.
 For a creature that (to Shiragami) symbolises an extension of his deceased daughter’s life, his lack of emotion when Biollante is harmed by Godzilla is deeply troubling.
 Of course, this leads back to a discussion of Shiragami’s characterisation.
 With the film’s focus on the misuse of science, Shiragami’s arrogance and disengagement from Biollante make for a character that sharply exemplifies the narrative’s meaning.
 However, the ambiguity of the character’s feelings muddies the waters and makes character dissections such as this difficult to conclude decisively.